harness/developer-hub/docs/continuous-delivery/get-started/services-and-environments-overview.md

 #### Infrastructure Tags

-Tags can be attached to Infrastructure definitions representing their characteristics.
+Tags can be attached to infrastructure definitions representing their characteristics.
 These tags can be key value pairs.

 ![](./static/services-and-environments-overview-28.png)

-When you select the **Infrastructure Definition** to use for that stage, the attached tags can be accessed using their keys with the expression ```<+infra.tags.tag_key>```.
+When you select the **Infrastructure Definition** for a stage, the attached tags can be accessed using their keys with the expression, ```<+infra.tags.tag_key>```.
 This expression is available for use throughout the stage.

-An example use case would be to skip certain steps in pipeline based on the tags attached to the infrastructure.
+For example, skipping certain steps in pipeline based on the tags attached to the infrastructure.

 ![](./static/services-and-environments-overview-29.png)